-The case of Mountain to Ocean (MTO) and Cape Sawmills vs CapeNature is in respect of fire damage in Jonkershoek - 23 and 28 February 2009.
+The case of MTO and Cape Sawmills vs CapeNature is in respect of fire damage in Jonkershoek - 23 and 28 February 2009.
 The case of Botha E vs CapeNature is in respect of a civil claim relating to an employee relations matter.